International Programs and Conventions

 Wetlands are among the most productive ecosystems in the world, covering about 4% of the planet.
 They provide tremendous economic, ecological, and social benefits to people worldwide.
 However, wetlands are also among the most threatened habitats in the world, due mainly to pollution, drainage for land reclamation and overuse by competing land uses such as agriculture and urban development.

 In recognizing the importance of wetlands, Canada became a Contracting Party to the Convention on Wetlands of International Importance, also known as the Ramsar Convention, in 1981.
-The Ramsar Convention was named after the city in Iran where the text was first adopted in 1971 through the cooperation of 18 nations.
+The Ramsar Convention was named after the city in Iran where the text was first adopted in on February 2, 1971 through the cooperation of 18 nations.
+World Wetlands Day is celebrated every year on February 2, to mark the anniversary of the Convention.
 Currently, 138 nation states comprise the Contracting Parties to the Convention worldwide.
 The Convention's objective is to lessen the loss of wetlands and to ensure their conservation and sustainable wise use for future generations.

 Over 90% of Canada's total designated Ramsar areas lie within National Parks, National Wildlife Areas, Migratory Bird Sanctuaries, and provincial parks and wildlife management areas.
 About 10% of Canada's Ramsar areas lie on sites secured for conservation by non-government, Aboriginal, or other agencies.